Aymanbegh/CD-COCO/README.md

     - train2017_distorted: it will contain the generated training set images
     - val2017_distorted: it will contain the generated validation set images
 - Place in the main directory the annotations of the instances downloaded in Matlab format (training and validation sets)
-- **Download the depth images of the training and validation sets**:
+- **Download the depth images of the training and validation sets and extract them into the main depository**:
     - https://drive.google.com/drive/folders/1PDlCD63W8myRbsaJTRjwYBVlt8X2uwaA?usp=sharing    (training)
     - https://drive.google.com/drive/folders/1PDlCD63W8myRbsaJTRjwYBVlt8X2uwaA?usp=sharing    (validation)